 I promise the next review will be a more positive one, but I just finished this series for the first time a week ago and I wanted to get my feelings about it on here while it was still fresh in my mind because sadly it feels forgettable, which really sucks because for everything this show is….let’s just say I wanted to love this series!

 I feel as though I am delaying the inedible at this point so I will get to the point.
 The series was enjoyable during my time watching it, relaxing would be the best word to describe it at first but then I came to a realization.
-During the mid way point of the series it’s flow just sort of felt like it calmly came to a delayed stop at a dam, that it only slightly trickled past in the last two episodes.
+During the midway point of the series, it’s flow just sort of feeling like it calmly came to a delayed stop at a dam, that it only slightly trickled past in the last two episodes.

 It was around episode five, that I realized the character had become somewhat stagnated.
 In the first few episodes we learn each of the characters quirks and what makes them their own but then that’s really it bar one maybe two characters if I stretch it that get some character development throughout the series.

-These girls are an odd and zany group of characters, but sadly they all come across as very one note, especially when it becomes obvious that all the women in this house have the exact same social hang ups.
-These social hang ups become a somewhat running gag of the series that gets old very very quickly to the point that in later episodes it just comes across as annoying and bordering on insulting to myself, because I have my own social anxieties and even though I know it’s played for comedic purposes in the series it left me wondering if people see me at times like one would see the characters in this series.
-Then again this could also be yet another case of me over thinking the a situation, which I will admit does happen.
+These girls are an odd and zany group of characters, but sadly they all come across as very one-note, especially when it becomes obvious that all the women in this house have the exact same social hang-ups.
+These social hang-ups become a somewhat running gag of the series that gets old very very quickly to the point that in later episodes it just comes across as annoying and bordering on insulting to myself, because I have my own social anxieties and even though I know it’s played for comedic purposes in the series it left me wondering if people see me at times like one would see the characters in this series.
+Then again this could also be yet another case of me over thinking the situation, which I will admit does happen.

-Don’t get me wrong I have nothing against these kind of characters, in fact Jun Watarase from Happiness! was the first ever anime figurine I ever purchased.
-It’s just that these characters being nothing more than jokes in a series is something that is getting old for me, after all there is so much more potential for these kind of characters in a story especially in this day and age.
-A show a recommend that gets across the more series note of these kind of characters I can highly recommend is the anime ‘Wandering Son’ something else I plan to review once I watch the series again.
+Don’t get me wrong I have nothing against these kinds of characters, in fact, Jun Watarase from Happiness! was the first ever anime figurine I ever purchased.
+It’s just that these characters being nothing more than jokes in a series is something that is getting old for me, after all, there is so much more potential for these kinds of characters in a story especially in this day and age.
+A show a recommend that gets across the more series note of these kinds of characters I can highly recommend is the anime ‘Wandering Son’ something else I plan to review once I watch the series again.

 Till next time I’m Mistress of Yaoi and sometimes you just have to go with the flow and enjoy yourself.